NinjaDevOps-dot-com/NinjaDevOps-dot-com.github.io/about.md

 Hope you'll find this website helpful.
-In cause you need to contact me: info@ninjadevops.com
+In case you need to contact me: info@ninjadevops.com